chidambar-gif/3D-object-retrieval-OS-MN40-Miss/README.md

 ```
 The generated cdist.txt can be found in the same folder of the specified checkpoints.

-to load checkpoints directly  for retrival  the train_dgcnn and train_mvcnn checkpoints  are stored in the pretrained-checkpoint folder move DGCNN.pth and MVCNN.pth to cache/ckpts directory.
+To load checkpoints directly for retrival, the train_dgcnn and train_mvcnn checkpoints are stored in the pretrained-checkpoint folder.
+Move DGCNN.pth and MVCNN.pth to cache/ckpts directory.

 *our submission file of distance matric for OS-MN40-MIss track can be found in distancematrix folder